pcafrica/hpc_for_data_science_2023-2024/slides/04/04-parallel.md

 ## Why use GPUs?

 GPUs, initially designed for rendering graphics, have evolved into powerful accelerators for general computational tasks.
 They offer significantly higher instruction throughput and memory bandwidth within a similar price and power envelope compared to CPUs.

+This section explores why and how to utilize GPUs for computing, focusing on their architecture, programming models, and appropriate use cases.

 ---